• Skip to primary navigation

 Calculating the present value of different bonds allows you to compare their relative attractiveness.
 Choose bonds with a higher present value than their market price, as these offer better value for your investment.

 The discount rate is also crucial in constructing a diversified fixed-income portfolio.
-When selecting bonds for your portfolio, consider your expected return (closely tied to the discount rate) and risk tolerance.
+When selecting bonds for your portfolio, consider your expected return (closely tied to it) and risk tolerance.

 Diversification strategies